markfroberts99/effervescent_analytics/exampleSite/content/english/service/_index.md

 ---
-title: "Service"
+title: "Our Services"
-description: "this is meta description"
+description: "How can we assist in the value creation process?"
 draft: false
 bg_image: "images/featue-bg.jpg"
 ---